djon2003/DNS-323/README.md

 > Boom!
 I am connected on the newly installed system!
 Now stop relaxing and do all the "add-ons" to have a really good hardware.

 ### Making a complete NAS

+In this section, I won't list all the problems I encountered, but they were minimal and not so worth mentioning.

+#### Sudo

+- `su`
+- `apt install sudo`
+- `usermod -aG sudo USERNAME`.
+Where USERNAME is the username you used during Debian installation section.
+- Restart SSH session.